khalid-hussain/shaheen/chap16.md

 the mujahideen were raining arrows at them.
 This was the biggest defeat of Ferdinand's life.

-After this glorious victory, Moosa came down from his horse and performed a long prostration.
+After this glorious victory, Musa came down from his horse and performed a long prostration.
 His lips kept repeating this supplication: "Oh Oft-forgiving, Merciful Lord!
 We were not worthy of this yet You rewarded us.
 This is Your mercy upon us."
 Then he got up and looked at his companions.
 Badr Bin Mughira was at a distance, calling Bashir.
-Moosa ran and grabbed the reins of his horse, pulled his hand towards his lips and said, "Badr!
+Musa ran and grabbed the reins of his horse, pulled his hand towards his lips and said, "Badr!
 Remove your aventail.
 The people of Granada are dying to see the face of the angel who has brought a thousand blessing of his Lord with him."